-Development of the land use component of each sketch scenario involved the use of a sketch scenario planning tool called CommunityViz.
-CommunityViz was used to create a sketch land use model for allocating projected household and employment growth through the year 2050 across the Region.
+Developing the land use component of each scenario involved the use of a scenario planning tool called CommunityViz.
+CommunityViz was used to create a conceptual land use model for allocating projected household and employment growth through the year 2050 across the Region.
 The first step was to gather baseline data for the CommunityViz land use model so that a trend scenario (Scenario A) could be developed.
-The primary baseline data, described in Chapters II and VI in Volume I of this report, included:
+The primary baseline data, described in Chapters 2 and 6 in Volume I of this report, included:

-- Year 2010 employment and households per U.S. Public Land Survey Quarter Section; - Existing land use (based on the Commission's 2010 land use inventory); - Planned land use from composite county comprehensive plan maps developed for the Commission's year 2035 regional housing plan; and - The Commission's year 2050 household and employment forecasts for each county in the Region.
+- Year 2010 employment and households per U.S. Public Land Survey Quarter Section - Existing land use (based on the Commission's 2010 land use inventory) - Planned land use from composite county comprehensive plan maps developed for the Commission's year 2035 regional housing plan - The Commission's year 2050 household and employment forecasts for each county in the Region